 How can parents get involved in the program?

-We believe that it is important that all families have opportunities to get involved with their child’s education from an early age.
-We want parents to feel comfortable being involved in the Head Start programs so that they can feel comfortable advocating for their child’s education and wellbeing in any setting!
+We believe that it is important that all families have opportunities to engage and partner with their child’s education from an early age.
+We want parents to feel comfortable being active participants in our Early Education Child Care programs.
+Our goal is for families to feel comfortable advocating for their child’s education and wellbeing in any setting!